spotinst/help/src/docs/ocean-spark/configure-spark-apps/memory-&-cores.md

 Note that the cores field is optional.
 If omitted, the Spark driver will have 1 core by default.
 This is a reasonable default as usually the Spark driver does not do much work and so it is more cost-effective to keep the Spark driver small.
 If you plan to run heavy operations on the Spark driver, such as running pure Python or Scala code, or collecting large results on it, you should increase the number of cores allocated to it.

-For executors, default number of cores is 4.
-There is no need to change this, unless you have a specific need.
-Instead, you can set the *instances* field to control how many executors to use.
+For executors, the default number of cores is four.
+There is no need to change this, unless you have a specific requirement.
+Instead, you can set the `instances` field to control how many executors to use.
 Read [How to Control the number of executors](ocean-spark/configure-spark-apps/common-spark-configs?id=control-the-number-of-executors) to learn more about this.

-## Configuring the type of instances
+## Configure the type of instances

 The instanceAllowList field lets you control which type of instances the pods will be placed on.
 It accepts a list of instance family names or specific instance types.